isyiming/Astar-search-algorithm/README.md

 but if we view every pixel as a nodes , A* still could be used straightly.

 This code will read a image:"maps.png". in this image,  zero gray value represent this pixel is a barrier.
 Our result will be save as a image "informap.png".
-I have draw the road in it.
+I have drawn the road in it.